persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-08-14-python-django-starter-three.md

 A simple Blog demonstrates how to use Models (CRUD) by the Django Admin and display the Posts by the Frontend

-A Membership System was implemented by django-allauth serving Signup with Email Verification, Login, Logout, Reset Password, Change Password and Manage Email (when logged in)
+A Membership System was implemented by django-allauth serving Signup with Email Verification, Login, Logout, Reset Password, Change Password, Manage Email and Deactivate Account (when logged in)

 CI / CD by VS Code + GitHub + Vercel Cloud